Unity-Technologies/ml-agents/docs/Installation-Windows.md

 You should see `(ml-agents)` prepended on the last line.

-After this, you will need to install `tensorflow-gpu.`  This can be installed by using `pip` - which is a package management system used to install Python packages.
+After this, you will need to install `tensorflow` and `tensorflow-gpu`.
+This can be installed by using `pip` - which is a package management system used to install Python packages.
 In the same Anaconda Prompt, type in the following command _(make sure you are connected to the internet)_:

     pip install tensorflow tensorflow-gpu